Death of a Brother

 I snuck onto the lane leading out of the campground, and uphill to the A20 road to London.
 Trucks hurtled by with no room to spare, but without Jeremy there was no one for the usual dare – how close could we get to the trucks, stepping into their path, before jumping back at the last moment.

 I struck out for Brands Hatch, eager to see in person the streamlined cars in motion.
-But the road was long, and eventually I decided the sounds of Brands Hatch were too far away.
-I resorted to hacking up the cow parsley flowering by the verge, enormously satisfying.
+But the road was long, and eventually the sounds of Brands Hatch proved to be too far away.
+Hacking up the cow parsley flowering by the verge was enormously more satisfying.

-Eventually, I decided to return.
-What had Jeremy discovered?
+Sated, I returned to see what Jeremy had discovered.
 How could it possibly compare with my exploits?
 Retracing my steps, I arrived back at the campground and found my way to the tent with Jock and Helen.
 Jock was clearly surprised to see me without Jeremy in tow.

 No mention of the pool or the road, we played and waited for Jeremy.
 He was surely exploring the woods surrounding the campground.
 He could be hours.

 The tension grew.
 No play now, silence as we waited.
-Jock was clearly torn between his responsibility to four year old Helen, and to six year old Jeremy.
-Frantic inside, he needed to present a front of semi-adult like authority to the two of us.
+Jock was clearly torn between his responsibility to four year old Helen, and to six year old Jeremy, jerkily switching his gaze from her to peer into the distance for him.
+I could sense that he was frantic inside, as he tried to present a front of adult like authority to the two of us.

 Eventually it was too much for Jock.
 He had to search for Jeremy.
 He admonished us to stay in front of the tent under any circumstances, and headed off down the concrete stairs to the spot where I had last seen Jeremy.